geo-tech06/demo-supermarket/README.md

-Novice level Java backend project using springboot frameword for university.
+Novice level Java backend project for supermarkey using springboot frameword for university.